staysail/nova-cdragon/C-Dragon.novaextension/README.md

 We would like to see richer configuration support, but this is contingent upon `clangd` providing for it.

-We are contemplating adding Objective C and Objective C++ support.
+Objective C++ support could probably be improved, but we need a good Tree-sitter grammar for it.

 We would like to add localizations, but we don't know any other languages confidently enough to provide them ourselves.
 (See below for more information.)